samuelrossiello/data-analytics-portfolio/README.md

 ## In Progress
 - Machine learning fundamentals
 - Advanced feature engineering
-- Streamlit interactive dashboard for Construction Bid Optimizer
+- Streamlit deployment of Construction Bid Optimizer

 ---
 *This portfolio is actively maintained and updated as new projects are completed.*